 The most common styles of field fortifications during the war were redoubts and redans.
 A redoubt was a small, self-contained fort consisting of a wall, ditch, and other obstacles like abatis or sharpened stakes (fraise).
 Redans were a similar shape but were open to the rear.
 The New England militia famously occupied a redoubt on Breeds Hill, inflicting terrible casualties on the British from their protected position.
 American field fortifications also played an important role in the battles around New York City.
 The following year, British and German troops used a series of redoubts to blunt American attacks at the Battle of Saratoga.

-The best example of field fortifications during the war were erected during the Siege of Yorktown.
+The best example of field fortifications during the war was erected during the Siege of Yorktown.
 Crown forces erected a complex line of bastioned works surrounding the town, with additional redoubts and outer works to protect against the approaching allies.
 Their French and American opponents countered by digging a series of parallel trenches, according to the method described by Vauban.
 These offensive works allowed the allies to approach within assault range of the British outer defenses, setting the stage for the successful Franco-American assaults on Redoubts 9 and 10.
 Loss of their outer works left the remaining British entrenchments exposed, leading directly to the surrender of Cornwallis’s army.

 Detail of a map showing the siege of Yorktown.
 The Allied siege parallels are visible to the south of the town.

 VIDEO | Chris Kolakowski explains British strategy during the Revolutionary War, putting the American conflict in context along with the other major conflicts that were shaking the world in the late 1700s.